BLCM/bl3mods/Aaron0000/Balands/README.md

 DEMOLITION WOMAN
 ----------------
-Fire in the Skag Den - No change.
+Fire in the Skag Den - Increased fire damage to 5% per point.

 Deadlines - No change.